open-telemetry/opentelemetry-specification/specification/schemas/overview.md

   specification version number).

 - OpenTelemetry instrumentation libraries include the OpenTelemetry Schema URL in all emitted telemetry.
-This is currently work in progress.
-Not all languages and libraries currently do this,
-  [here is an example](https://github.com/open-telemetry/opentelemetry-go/blob/8ba6da8f3e5380629fcd72057fe0f827a9e23493/sdk/resource/os.go#L50) of how it is done in Go SDK's Resource detectors.
+This is currently work in progress, [here is an example](https://github.com/open-telemetry/opentelemetry-go/blob/8ba6da8f3e5380629fcd72057fe0f827a9e23493/sdk/resource/os.go#L50) of how it is done in Go SDK's Resource detectors.